Halloween Escape Room Ideas: Create the Ultimate Haunted Experience at Home

 From creepy clown costumes to high-tech RFID-powered props, we went through everything you need to create a Halloween escape room that'll have your friends talking till next October.

 Remember, the key to a great Halloween escape room is making it fun.
 Mix and match all these ideas to create something just like you imagined.
+The only limit is your imagination (and maybe your budget, but hey, that's what DIY is for, right?).

 Don't forget about safety as you work on your escape room adventure.
 And be mindful of making your experience as accessible as possible.
 And for those who might get a little too freaked out, have a "chicken exit" planned out.